-With the Green Ossining’s 7th Annual Earth Day Festival theme being food sustainabilty – we thought it would be really cool to show folks how to forage.
+With our Green Ossining’s 8th Annual Earth Day Festival celebrating and showing sustainability, we thought it would be great to invite our friend, Naturalist Wildman Steve Brill back to show folks how to forage.
 Food foraging is not just about searching for wild food resources., its also about being outside and cultivating an intimate appreciation of nature, as well as re-connecting with nature.
-So, we called in Naturalist, Wildman Steve Brill, to do the job!

 WHERE/WHEN/WHAT WE’LL FORAGE

-We’ll meet at Crawbuckie Nature Preserve (off of Beach Road /Route 9 in Ossining) where varied habitats provides more than enough common, renewable wild foods to keep everyone busy for an hour.
+We’ll meet at Crawbuckie Nature Preserve where varied habitats provides more than enough common, renewable wild foods to keep everyone busy for an hour.
 Grassy areas will provide a plethora of delicious, edible lawn “weeds.”
 We should find chickweed, which tastes like corn, lemony-flavored sheep sorrel and wood sorrel, sweet violets, savory dandelions, field garlic (a superior member of the onion/garlic family), and related day-lilies, which also have a bite.
 Other spicy greens in the grass or in the woods include poor man’s pepper, hairy bittercress, and garlic mustard, all members of the mustard family.

 Overgrown areas could harbor a variety of root vegetables.
 We’ll almost certainly find the huge leaves of burdock, with an edible root that tastes like artichokes and potatoes.
 We could also find sweet wild parsnips, garden escapees that taste even better than their commercial forerunners, plus flavorful wild carrots, a.k.a.
 Queen Anne’s Lace.
 The feral version of this European vegetable is more flavorful and chewy than the commercial strain, making it especially suitable for carrot cakes, soups, and cookies.